hu-tianyang/hu-tianyang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a researcher at AI Theory Group of Huawei Noah’s Ark Lab.
+I am a researcher at the AI Theory Group of Huawei Noah’s Ark Lab.
 I obtained my Ph.D. in Statistics from Purdue University in 2020, under the supervision of Prof. [Guang Cheng](http://www.stat.ucla.edu/~guangcheng/).
 Before that, I received my Master's degree in Statistics from the University of Chicago and Bachelor’s degree in Math from Tsinghua University.

-My research aims to provide more theorectical understanding to empirical success of deep learning.
+My research aims to provide more theorectical understanding to the empirical success of deep learning.
 I am particularly interested in:
 <ul>
   <li>Statistical Learning</li>
   <li>Deep Generative Models</li>